MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-2/compiler-error-c2603.md

 ### Possible workarounds:

+*Visual Studio 2013:*

-If you require the statics to be accessible within their block scope, one potential way to avoid this issue may be to enclose the statics in a lambda that is immediately invoked.
+In Visual Studio 2013, if you require the statics to be accessible within their block scope, one potential way to avoid this issue may be to enclose the statics in a lambda that is immediately invoked.

 For example: